MasatakaNakamura/remark/Home.md

 </textarea>
 ```

 When working locally, with your slideshow HTML opened directly from disk, using the `sourceUrl` won't work out of the box.
-This requires hosting your files using a web server, i.e. by running `python -m SimpleHTTPServer` or `python3 -m http.server` and accessing your files via [http://localhost:8000](http://localhost:8000).
+This requires hosting your files using a web server, i.e. by running `python3 -m http.server` in the directory of the `index.html`.
+There are [many of other ways to starting a static webserver](https://gist.github.com/willurd/5720255).
+With a web server started, you should be able to access your files via [http://localhost:8000](http://localhost:8000).